Minimum 2.1 Honours degree or equivalent qualification in a relevant subject.

 We also require evidence of filmmaking, video and/or media art production skills.
 Include three examples of creative work with a description and statement of your contribution to these works.
 Examples should be provided in a PDF document with links to your videos.

 Months of entry

-The Masters in Filmmaking and Media Arts is designed to provide the necessary practical and critical skills required for current and ‘future’ screen-based production.
-At a time when new technologies continuously transform or shift the production and dissemination of film and new media arts, developing versatile skills and knowledge is ever more essential for those in filmmaking and media art practice.
-This programme crosses between practice and theory of film and new media arts, and provides an open space for experimentation, while advancing skills and creative practice.
+The Masters focuses on low-budget and experimental filmmaking and media art.
+It is designed to provide the necessary practical and critical skills required for current and ‘future’ screen-based production.
+At a time when new technologies continuously transform or shift the production and dissemination of film and new media arts, developing versatile skills and knowledge is ever more essential for those in experimental filmmaking, moving image and media art practice.
+This programme crosses between practice and theory of film, moving image and new media arts, and provides an open space for experimentation, while advancing skills and creative practice.
 It is suitable for experimental filmmakers, media producers, new media artists, and those involved in theory and practice of moving image arts.

-- This programme allows you to work across a variety of platforms.
-Conducted by internationally recognised scholars and artists, you will learn and advance necessary skills and concepts in filmmaking and media arts.
+- This is taught by internationally recognised scholars and artists, you will learn and advance necessary skills and concepts in filmmaking and media arts.

 - Glasgow offers a vibrant context for filmmaking and media arts practice.
 Key cultural events include the Glasgow Film Festival and Glasgow International (a biennial international festival of contemporary art).

 - Recognising that the programme will attract a diverse range of creative individuals, we offer a variety of software and hardware options (e.g. Adobe Creative Cloud, cameras, audio and lighting equipment)